 So many mothers these day are becoming more and more aware about the importance of the first few hours after birth.
-If I were to recommend ONE action that is MOST important and will directly impact the baby in the best way it would be immediate skin to skin contact.
+According to professional such as skinhelpers, If I were to recommend ONE action that is MOST important and will directly impact the baby in the best way it would be immediate skin to skin contact.

 Babies are born needing to go skin to skin with their mother directly on her chest.
 The skin on a mother’s chest can thermoregulate a babies temperature and increase in temperature up to 4 degrees if needed.
 Babies who go directly skin to skin stay warmer and can regulate their body temperature better, they have higher blood sugars and better respiratory rates.
 The mother just needs to be careful with any skin condition that she may have, if she has severe acne, it is recommended to avoid direct contact, she could find more info about the best of getting rid of acne in a natural way.